Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 I arrive at work and enter the room of my patient, whose life has been brought to a screeching halt.
 She lies sedated, restrained by lines and tubes, barely oriented to day versus night.
 If not for the holiday decorations that we put up around the unit, there may be no indication of what season it is.

 What is cheerful for me to anticipate at home during the holidays may be potentially disheartening for my patients and their families to consider.
 I can leave the hospital at will.
 They cannot.
-I am sensitive to this fact, and my demeanor when I talk about the holidays at […]
+I am sensitive to this fact, and my demeanor when I talk about the holidays at work becomes […]

 Informing Policy, Driving Change: No Longer Optional for Nurses